nicolehe/nicolehe.github.io/index.md

 You are expected to talk not only with computers, but also with each other.

 It's important that you participate in class discussions and give thoughtful feedback to your classmates when they show their work.
-Your perspective is important—especially with this experimental subject matter—since we are all learning together.
+Your perspective is meaningful — especially with this experimental subject matter — since we are all learning together.

 ## Homework